squarecandy/woocommerce-stripe-security/README.md

 _Note: The settings above are still experimental.
 Please help us test them and report back in the Issues cue._

+## Part 1a: Test the restricted keys

+At this point, it would be good to just add your Test Restricted key as you normally would - by adding it in the WooCommerce > Settings > Payments panel.

+Please stop at this point and help us test the restriction settings above before proceeding to the next steps.

+Once things seem to be working smoothly, you can optionally complete the following steps to remove the keys from the WP database.

 ## Part 2: Install the keys via wp-config instead of storing in the database

 First, install `squarecandy-wc-stripe-keys.php` as a must use plugin.